 Some of the most well-reputed support group programs include:

-We applaud your decision to seek out drug and alcohol treatment, and we are here to help you every step of the way.
-The process of attaining and maintaining sobriety can seem daunting for you, especially as you have just made the decision to get professional help.
+The process of attaining and maintaining sobriety can seem daunting at first, especially if you’ve just made the decision to get professional help.
 The truth is that you are about to accomplish one of the most challenging and fulfilling life changes that any single person can experience.